Wojtman/10xCookbook/.ai/endpoints/ingredient-catalogue-implementation-plan.md

 - Errors thrown by validation or service bubble to handler blocks that map them to proper HTTP status codes and log via `console.error`.

 ## 5. Security Considerations
-- Authentication optional, but Supabase Row Level Security must allow read access to `ingredients` for anonymous role; verify policy before deployment.
+- Authentication required; Supabase Row Level Security must allow read access to `ingredients` for authenticated users; verify policy before deployment.
 - Validate and sanitize query input to avoid wildcard abuse and to mitigate potential SQL injection; rely on Supabase parameterization plus manual escaping of `%`/`_`.
-- Guard against abuse by optionally integrating existing `rateLimit.service` for anonymous requests (future enhancement noted in comments).
+- Guard against abuse by optionally integrating existing `rateLimit.service` (future enhancement noted in comments).
 - Ensure no write operations or sensitive columns are exposed; response limited to `id`, `name`, `description`.
 - Monitor for excessive query sizes by enforcing `limit` bounds and trimming `q`.